Provisdom/spectomic/README.md

 ```

 In this example we define the spec `::string` and then pass it to `datomic-schema` which
-returns us a collection of schema matching the data our `::string` spec represents.
+returns a collection of schema matching the data our `::string` spec represents.
 Now
 let's look at a more complicated example.

 ```clojure